 More Realistically Priced Mid-Century Modern Finds

+You won't find authentic Eames, Miller, or Bertoia items at a tag sale unless you're extraordinarily lucky.
 What you will find at estate sales now as far as Mid-Century Modern is concerned will be copies of high-end styles using similar materials.
 These pieces weren’t as expensive as designer goods when they were new, and most will lack that high level of quality craftsmanship.
-If these items are in very good to excellent condition though, they still make good investment pieces so buy them if you find them appealing and look for them to hold or, possibly, increase in value.
+If these items are in very good to excellent condition though, they still make good investment pieces so buy them if you find them appealing and expect them to hold or, possibly, increase in value.